adidua/GettingAndCleaningDataCoursera/README.md

 6 LAYING

 A list of features can be found in the file extracted_features.txt.
+A description of the features can be found in features_info_modified.txt